 For the third consecutive year, John Hueston is once again among the “Top 100 Trial Lawyers.”
 Partner Brian Hennigan has also been named to this prestigious list.
 Citing their announcement, “Benchmark Litigation has identified the most prominent 100 individuals, nominated on the strength of historical and unwavering peer and client review, as well as proven achievements,” said the announcement.

-Marshall Camp, Moez Kaba, and Robert Klieger were also included as “Litigation Stars,” while partners Doug Dixon and Steve Feldman were included as “Future Stars.”
+Marshall Camp, Moez Kaba, and Robert Klieger were also included as “Litigation Stars,” while partner Doug Dixon was included as “Future Stars.”

 Plaintiff Mauro Botta, a former employee, sued PwC and its partners for allegedly taking retaliatory and otherwise improper actions in response to complaints made about PwC’s auditing practices.
 He brought three whistleblower retaliation claims under the Sarbanes-Oxley Act and California law, a defamation claim, a breach of contract claim, and a claim for wrongful termination.